 Is plug-in solar legal in Edinburgh?

 The compliant route to install plug-in solar in the UK in 2026 is a CPS-registered electrician with a hardwired connection, typically £250 to £450.
 This applies nationwide, including Edinburgh.
 BS 1363 (UK 13A plugs and sockets) and BS 7671:2018 + Amendment 4:2026 (the IET Wiring Regulations) do not currently authorise plugging small generating equipment into a 13A wall socket.
-The BSI plug-in solar product standard expected July 2026 is a product specification only and does not by itself amend BS 1363 or BS 7671.
+The DESNZ Interim Product Specification, finalised in the government's July 2026 response but not yet in force, does not by itself amend BS 1363 or BS 7671.

 For renters in Edinburgh: the Renters' Rights Act 2025 means your landlord cannot unreasonably refuse a portable plug-in system that requires no permanent structural work.
 See our full renter's guide for how to approach this conversation.